yd0369/COURSERA_-_Basic-Image-Classification-with-TensorFlow/README.md

   x_mean = np.mean(x_train_reshaped)
   x_std  = np.mean(x_train_reshaped)
   ```
-- We will also need epsilon
+- Why Epsilon : if the values of x_std is too low will not effect data to be normalized so we add epsilon to help for better normalization
   ```python
   epsilon = 1e-10
   ```